streamdata-gallery-organizations/aws-waf/_listings/aws-waf/actiongetsampledrequests-get-openapi.md

         type: string
       - in: query
         name: TimeWindow
-        description: "The start date and time and the end date and time of the range for which you want GetSampledRequests to return a \t\t    \tsample of requests"
+        description: The start date and time and the end date and time of the range for which you want GetSampledRequests to return a     sample of requests
         type: string
       - in: query
         name: WebAclId